Tabal (region): Melidian campaign of Shalmaneser III

 After Shalmaneser III had conquered the fortress of Uetaš during his campaign in Melid in 836 BCE, The kings of the Tabalian region offered tribute to him again to prevent further Neo-Assyrian attacks against them.
 However, the Tabalian region remained safe from any further Neo-Assyrian activities after the end of Shalmaneser's campaign and would remain so until the ascension of Tiglath-pileser III to the Neo-Assyrian kingship in the middle of the 8th century BCE.

 Like the name Ḫatti, which referred to the part of northern Syria adjacent to the Euphrates river during the Iron Age, Tabal in the time of Shalmaneser III therefore designated a region, with Tabal being located between Melid and Ḫiyawa, and the title of "king of Tabal" used in Neo-Assyrian sources to designate the rulers of some of the states in this territory did not mean that they held dominance over the other kingdoms of this area.

 Submission to Urartu

 With the Neo-Assyrian Empire experiencing political instability at the end of Shalmaneser III's reign marking the beginning of a period of civil disharmony and political weakness, its rival power, Urartu, was able to intensify its own consolidation and expansion.
 In this context, the Urartian king Menua expanded to the west, where he claimed tribute from Melid and campaigned in the Ḫatti Lands, after which Menua's successor Argišti I continued his military policy by marching through Melid and into the Tabalian region, from which he demanded tribute.
-Like the Neo-Assyrian Shalmaneser had done before him, Argišti I campaigned west into the peripheral territories beyond his borders to obtain valuable resources as well as improve his territorial defence, which he imporoved by building a network of fortresses in Urartu itself.
+Like the Neo-Assyrian Shalmaneser had done before him, Argišti I campaigned west into the peripheral territories beyond his borders to obtain valuable resources as well as improve his territorial defence, which he improved by building a network of fortresses in Urartu itself.